.newclass::before { content:""; display:block; height:100px; /* fixed header height*/ margin:-100px 0 0; /* negative fixed header height */ }

 Citation starts

-I am bad at stats, I hate stats.
-R++, it (almost) made me love stats.
+I'm bad at stats, I hate stats.
+R++ (almost) made me enjoy stats!

 Citation ends